-- Founder and owner of Soundscape Productions, audio production facility specializing in audio for the educational, medical, and technology fields
+- Founder and owner of Soundscape Productions, audio production facility specializing in audio for educational, medical, and technology fields

 - Accomplished woodwind instrumentalist

-- Extensive touring experience with Cab Calloway and his orchestra and numerous traveling rock bands
+- Extensive touring experience with Cab Calloway and His Orchestra and numerous traveling rock bands

 - Performances with Bo Diddley, Gil Evans, the Four Tops, Aretha Franklin, Matt "Guitar" Murphy, and Frankie Valli